PolMine/cwbtools/README.md

 ## Acknowledgements

 The CWB is a classical indexing and query engine.
-Its character as an open source project is of great value.
-The enduring effort of the CWB developers is gratefully acknowledged.
+Its character as an open source project is of great value for the community working with corpora.
+The enduring effort of the developers of the CWB is gratefully acknowledged!